 Constraints for the filtering function

-An EVC input media stream passed as argument of the filtering function shall comply to the following rules:
+An EVC input media stream passed as argument of the filtering function shall comply with the following rules:

 One of the smallest values of the ID of the tiles in each slice shall be equal to the object identifier passed as argument of the filtering function.

-An EVC elementary stream generated as output of the filtering function shall comply to the following rules:
+An EVC elementary stream generated as output of the filtering function shall comply with the following rules:

 The number of access units in the output elementary stream shall be equal to the number of access units in the input media stream.